IVRPowers/blog/content/post/trends/children-understand-video.md

 > Children cannot being wrong, they are the Future.

-## Evolution is not an option.

-Companies that are not yet concidering a progresive transition of their phone channel to [Real-Time Communications (RTC)](http://blog.ivrpowers.com/post/technologies/what-is-rtc/) within the next years for their customer care, sales or support will quickly become old fashioned and irrelevant for these new consumers.
-The next customer generation will never accept to downgrade their high speed interactions and rich communication expectations.

-> It's not a question of Fashion, it'a a question of Evolution.

 ## Streamline your business communications

 Interactive Powers can help you to turn easily customer experience into a competitive advantage, our [Video RTC](https://www.ivrpowers.com/videortc/) solutions getting all integrated today into your existing Contact Center.